ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 {: #configure-vm-epic}

-You can configure your virtual machine (VM) instance to deploy on epic workloads when you select AIX as your operating system.
+You can configure your virtual machine (VM) instance to deploy epic workloads when you select AIX as your operating system.

 To configure a VM instance for epic workloads, select the checkbox **Configure for Epic workloads** on the **Boot image** tile.
 You can also verify a VM to be epic by checking the corresponding VM details page.
 On the VM details page the **Deployment type** should be **Epic**.